tr325/aoc23/README.md

 ## Day 3 problem statement:

 1. All numbers adjacent to a non-`.`-symbol are relevant engine parts.
 What's the sum of those numbers?
+2. Gears are `*` symbols that are adjacent to exactly two engine parts.
+Their ratio is the multiple of those two parts.
+Find the sum of all gear ratios in the engine.